 The Adventure Rider’s equipment demands are a unique combination of requirements that are as diverse as the roads and trails they travel.
-Motocross-style protection for rugged off-road trails.
+Protection for rugged off-road trails.
 Abrasion protection for asphalt surfaces.
 All-day comfort for touring.
 And, for boots specifically, walk-ability for when off the bike, or in some cases, pushing it.
 Idaho-based KLIM’s entry into the adventure segment promises to meet these kinds of demands without compromise, and in style.

 The Adventure GTX boots carry a long list of features to achieve the necessary versatility that this segment requires.
 The boots are, naturally, waterproof, using the ubiquitous GORE-TEX technology, along with a moisture-wicking, breathable liner.
 The insole is also moisture-wicking, antimicrobial, and “gel-stable”, and a spare Ortholite® insole is also included.
 Underneath that is a polycarbonate lasting board, in place of the more typical cardboard construction.